-Malaysian, Male, Aged 66 Senior Independent Non-Executive Director
+Malaysian, Male, Aged 67 Non-Independent Non-Executive Director

 Datuk Dr Ng Bee Ken was appointed to the Board on 22 June 2009.
-He is the Chairman of the Audit Committee and Nomination Committee, and a member of Remuneration Committee.
+He is a member of the Audit Committee, Nomination Committee and Remuneration Committee.

 Datuk Dr Ng holds a Bachelor of Law (Honours) from University of Wales, Cardiff, Wales and a Master of Laws from King's College, University of London.
 He is also a Barrister-at-Law of Lincoln's Inn, London, an Advocate & Solicitor of the High Court of Malaya and a certified mediator.
 He is presently the managing partner of the law firm Azri, Lee Swee Seng & Co.